 Budget 2019 was announced on 9th of October 2018.
 We are pleased to bring you our summary of the main changes that will affect you and your business.

-We will also be hosting a special Webinar on Friday 12th of October to discuss how these changes affect you and your business.
+We hosted a special Webinar on Friday the 12th of October to discuss how these changes affect you and your business.

 Income Tax Threshold